 Macs For Seniors For Dummies Cheat Sheet

-As a senior citizen entering the world of Macs, you can use a few basic things: a guide to prices and uses for various types of Macs, helpful keyboard shortcuts that get you quickly where you want to go, and web resources that offer tips, tutorials, and products for your Mac.
-And you can never be too safe, so it pays to know how to avoid potential predators in on the Internet.
+As a senior citizen entering the world of Macs, you can use a few basic things: a guide to prices and uses for various types of Macs and helpful keyboard shortcuts that get you quickly where you want to go.
+And you can never be too safe, so it pays to know how to avoid potential predators on the Internet.

 Macintosh Price and Power Guide

-You’re a senior wanting to take a bite out of a nice Macintosh Apple . . . computer.
-To help you compare and contrast Macs, the following table lists some Mac models and price ranges and tells you what they’re best suited to do.
+You’re a senior wanting to take a bite out of a nice Apple . . . computer.
+To help you compare and contrast Macs, the following table lists current Mac models and price ranges and tells you what they’re best suited to do.

 Top 10 Mac Finder Keyboard Shortcuts